Creating To Do Lists In WordPress

 Subject Field for Emails Sent to User

-Add a subject field for the email that will be automatically distributed to users whenever new items have been added in your to-do list …
+Enter a subject field for the email that will be automatically sent to users whenever new items have been added to your to-do list …

 Text in Emails Sent to User